A little bit/sort of a lot about us:

 And a little bit about our daughter!

 Our daughter J.C. is 18 and also loves to read and write.
-From the time she was 5, she was set on writing a book and that determination led to her self-publishing two novels by the age of fourteen.
-She’s hard at work on her third novel and she blogs at jcbuchanan.com.
+From the time she was 5, she was set on writing a book and that determination led to her self-publishing two novels by the age of 14.
+She just released her third novel, Proof of Purple, and she blogs at jcbuchanan.com.
 Check out her dozens of book reviews for juvenile and YA audiences along with her other adventures in reading and writing!